zzaimeche/saltwikiclone/Workflow.md

 All _reviews and discussions_ about it should happen with the upstream and accepted there, **never** in openSUSE GitHub branch, unless test is missing or upstream no longer supports that branch.

+# Setting patch priority

+Patches are **always** referenced into SUSE Bugzilla:

+1. Found a bug?
+Fill the bug!
+2. Request a corresponding priority in Bugzilla.
+3. All patches are a referenced in Bugzilla

+**DO NOT OPEN PULL REQUESTS IN openSUSE/salt TRACKER!**

 # Salt Packaging Concepts